uvatmvf/GameOfPatti/README.md

 Kurus - Duryodhana (deadly mace combat), Drona (unlimited arrows and extended lance range), Karna (knockback arrow rocks chariots, possibly throwing players to ground, and sniper vision) Ashwatthama (celestial arrow - an arrow from above that strikes all armed players on the ground).
 ### Hero Non-Player Character

-Krishna's chariot - Outfitted with four horses, more horsepower than the standard game chariots that have 2-3 horses, Krishna's chariot is Arjuna's starting point in the game and can be steered by a human player.
+Krishna's chariot - Outfitted with four horses, faster w/ more horsepower than the standard game chariots that have 2-3 horses, Krishna's chariot is Arjuna's starting point in the game.
 Players in Krishna's chariot are immune to being thrown off the chariot by Karna's knock back arrow.
 Only available to the Pandus.

 Ashwatthama the elephant - A larger than life war elephant that loves to flip over Pandu chariots with his huge tusks.
 Ashwatthama the elephant starts each match with the Kurus, but can be commandeered by any human player if the Kuru players can be dislodged from the elephant's back by the Pandus.